The party-perfect show-stopping dessert!

 - 2/3rds of a jar of Bonne Maman brand mandarin marmalade

 - I used a little candied orange peel to decorate it that I brought back from Sicily in the summer but you could go plain cocoa dusted or add chocolate curls.

-- Blitz the digestive biscuits down to fine crumbs, stir in the ground almonds, cocoa powder and melted butter until it is all throughly blended.
+- Blitz the digestive biscuits down to fine crumbs, stir in the ground almonds, cocoa powder and melted butter until it is all thoroughly blended.

-- Press the crumb mix evenly into the base of the lined springform tin taking it up slightly up at the edges and then pop it into the fridge to set.
+- Press the crumb mixture evenly into the base of the lined springform tin taking it up slightly up at the edges and then pop it into the fridge to set.